AdaCore/gnatstudio/docs/users_guide/compilation.rst

    dialog.

    The GPS execution views have several limitations that external terminals do not.
-In particular, they don't handle signals like :kbd:`ctrl-z` and :kbd:`control-c`.
-If you're running an interactive application, we strongly encourage you to run it in an external terminal.
+In particular, they do not handle signals like :kbd:`ctrl-z` and :kbd:`control-c`.
+If you are running an interactive application, we strongly encourage you to run it in an external terminal.

    Similarly, the :menuselection:`Run` contextual menu item of a project